fabiojbg/ChatGPT-Discord-Bot/README.md

 7) Run npm start dev to start the bot.

-### How to get help and change Bot behavior
-In fact, this **Bot** keeps the most possible conversation history supported for the model.
+The **Bot** keeps the most possible conversation history supported for the model.
 For example: if the 'gpt-3.5-turbo' model is being used, the bot will keep the most conversation history that consumes up to the 4096 tokens supported by the model.
 In fact, the bot saves some tokens for the bot responses, this can be set in the parameter TOKENS_TO_RESERVE_FOR_COMPLETION in the .env file.

-By default, this Bot uses the 'gpt-3.5-turbo' openAI model.
+By default, this Bot uses the **'gpt-3.5-turbo'** openAI model.

+## How to chat with the Bot

+The Bot name is Rob.
+If your in a channel with a lot of people, you must start your messages with "**Rob,**" to let the Bot know your directing your message to it. <u>You don't need to to this if your in a private chat with the Bot or there is only you and the Bot in the channel.</u>

+## How to get help from the Bot

-You can change some of the default Bot parameters with backlash ('\\') commands supported by the Bot.
-Type '?' and the Bot will list all the supported commands for you.
+**Type '?'** and the Bot will list all the supported commands for you.

 ![alt text](./images/help_sample.png)

-To direct you messages to the Bot, you must start your messages with "rob, ".
-You don't need to to this if your in a private chat with the bot or there is only you and the bot in the channel.
+## How to change Bot behavior

+You can change some of the default Bot parameters with **backlash ('\\') commands** supported by the Bot.

-#### Changing conversation model
+### Changing conversation model

 You can change the model used in your conversation with this command: